ossobv/openvpn-u2f-setup/README.rst

   should be the same everywhere, we do guard against replay attacks (outside a short time window).

-* Right now the *SystemD ask-password* helper does not know *who* is querying for credentials: this means that if you secure multiple VPNs with this method, *you must reuse a single YubiKey public key registration.*
+* Right now ``openvpn-u2f-ask-password`` (*SystemD ask-password* helper) does not know *who* is querying for credentials: this means that if you secure multiple VPNs with this method, *you must reuse a single YubiKey public key registration.*

 These two caveats are both due to the fact that openvpn does not support passing a challenge to the client.
 If it did, we could pass